parryc/thevoid/templates/bookarts/posts/joining-sheets-of-washi.md

 * burnishing beads
 * there's a special paper cutting knife thing, very curved blade

-Don't have metal in contact with your paste!
-Normally sieve paste twice
+# aligning the papers

-* align same grain direction and same size
+make sure to align same grain direction and same size.

-when joining 4 sheets (e.g. 2x2 sheet), avoid 4 sheets being overlapped at the same time, instead, offset the join (in the image below, ▀ is where the paste is, so note that at most there is only 3 sheets overlapping – this is to reduce areas of stiffness in the joined sheets)
+when joining 4 sheets (e.g. 2x2 sheet), avoid 4 sheets being overlapped at the same time, instead, offset the join (in the image below, ▀ is where the paste is, so note that at most there is only 3 sheets overlapping – this is to reduce areas of stiffness in the joined sheets).

 <pre>
 ┌─────────────────┐